 click to see more

-Another fantastic value option for beginning golfers and high handicappers is the Pinemeadow Golf Site 1.
-For less than the cost of a moderate green fee, the Golf Site 1 works very well on putts from outside 20 feet.
+Another delightful option for beginning golfers and high handicappers looking to add a blade putter to their bag is the Pinemeadow Black Zinc.
+For less than the cost of a dozen golf balls, the Black Zinc is a machine on putts longer than 20 feet.

 click to see more